rakidakiXYZ/101-Prompt-Engineering/30 HPI-KI-Praxisworkshop/04 N8N Automatisierung/02 Praxisbeispiel Video Generator.md

 Please improve my prompt to work with Veo 3.1.

 This is my prompt
-"Create a script for a short, 8-second social-media video promoting health and fitness for a health insurance company."
+"Create a script for a short, 8-second social-media video promoting health and fitness for a health insurance company.
+Output return a JSON structure containing: Videoscript - Youtube Title - Youtube Description"

 Here is the veo 3.1 prompt guide and example prompts: